-Patients and consumers are involved in a range of activities at the Agency, including:
+Patients and consumers are involved in a wide range of activities at the Agency, including:

-- responding to specific requests from the Agency’s scientific committees and working parties;
+- being consulted on disease-specific requests by the scientific committees and working parties;

-- reviewing information on medicines prepared by the Agency;
+- reviewing written information on medicines prepared by the Agency;

 - being involved in the preparation of guidelines;

-- regularly taking part in Agency conferences and workshops.
+- taking part in the Agency's conferences and workshops.